GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 #### Activity - what data is missing in `Crash_Type` column
 Use facets to find out how many records are missing crash type data?

+{% include modal.md button="Solution 2" title="Activity 2 solution" text="Select Facet > Customized facets > Facet by Blank or Null
+ Result: 13.
+All correspond to the `Crash_Nature` type of Hit Animal, so it might be possible to identify the missing values from this information." color="success" %}
-{% include modal.md button="Solution 2" title="Activity 2 solution" text="Select Facet > Customized facets > Facet by Blank or Null" color="success" %}
+{% include modal.md button="Solution 2" title={% include modal.md button="Solution 2" title="Activity 2 solution" text="Select Facet > Customized facets > Facet by Blank or Null
+ Result: 13.
+All correspond to the `Crash_Nature` type of Hit Animal, so it might be possible to identify the missing values from this information." color="success" %} %}
+Activity 2 solution" text="Select Facet > Customized facets > Facet by Blank or Null
+Result: 13.
+All correspond to the `Crash_Nature` type of Hit Animal, so it might be possible to identify the missing values from this information."  ***This needs to be fixed.

 ### Fixing data in bulk via Common Transformations